huaweicloud/terraform-provider-huaweicloud/docs/resources/cfw_service_group_member.md

   Changing this parameter will create a new resource.

-* `name` - (Optional, String, ForceNew) Specifies the service member name

-  Changing this parameter will create a new resource.

-* `description` - (Optional, String, ForceNew) Specifies the service member description.
+* `description` - (Optional, String, ForceNew) Specifies the service group member description.

   Changing this parameter will create a new resource.